-The peptide hits identified in Specific will be used as bait in a two-hybrid screen to identify their intracellular binding partners (Appendix D).
-This will identify peptide-target pairs that can be further assessed in secondary and orthogonal assays to be determined by the Rigel-Janssen joint research committee for their potential to specifically inhibit tumor cells progression through various phases of the cell cycle.
+The peptide hits identified in Specific Aim 1 will be used as bait in a two-hybrid screen to identify their intracellular binding partners (Appendix D).
+This will identify peptide-target pairs that can be further assessed in secondary and orthogonal assays to be determined by the Rigel-

+Janssen joint research committee for their potential to specifically inhibit tumor cells progression through various phases of the cell cycle.
 These protein targets will also be subjected to additional two-hybrid screening to identify neighboring interacting proteins that may also regulate the cell cycle and proliferation of tumor cells (see 3.3 below).

-- 3.2 ISOLATION OF PEPTIDES THAT BIND TO SPECIFIC PROTEINS IMPLICATED IN CELL CYCLE REGULATION AND DETERMINATION OF THEIR ABILITY TO SPECIFICALLY INHIBIT TUMOR REPLICATION AND PROGRESSION THROUGH VARIOUS PHASES OF THE CELL CYCLE. - [] = CERTAIN CONFIDENTIAL INFORMATION CONTAINED IN THIS DOCUMENT, MARKED BY BRACKETS, HAS BEEN OMITTED AND FILED SEPARATELY WITH THE SECURITIES AND EXCHANGE COMMISSION PURSUANT TO RULE 406 OF THE SECURITIES ACT OF 1933, AS AMENDED.
+3.2 ISOLATION OF PEPTIDES THAT BIND TO SPECIFIC PROTEINS IMPLICATED IN CELL CYCLE REGULATION AND DETERMINATION OF THEIR ABILITY TO SPECIFICALLY INHIBIT TUMOR REPLICATION AND PROGRESSION THROUGH VARIOUS PHASES OF THE CELL CYCLE.

-The cell cycle control proteins selected by Janssen (see Specific Aim 2.1) will be subjected to a two-hybrid screen using a combinatorial peptide library to identify specific binding peptides (Appendix E). [] The isolated target-binding peptides will be assessed for their ability to inhibit cell cycle progression in tumor cells.
+The cell cycle control proteins selected by Janssen (see Specific Aim 2.1) will be subjected to a two-hybrid screen using a combinatorial peptide library to identify specific binding peptides (Appendix E).
+The two-hybrid peptide libraries contain the same peptide structures and sub-cellular localization sequences as described in Specific Aim 1 and Appendix A. The isolated target-binding peptides will be assessed for their ability to inhibit cell cycle progression in tumor cells.
 Validated peptide hits will be subjected to secondary assays to confirm their function and specificity.